jamesroutley/sketch/documentation/documentation.md

 # Documentation

+> ⚠️ This documentation is just a collection of raw notes at the moment

 ## Language features

 - `map` is parallel by default, order of execution on the elements of the list not specified